 - Also in 2002, we stopped the use of dangerous herbicides on public forest lands in Malheur National Forest for over a decade, and stimulated Region 6 to revise their regional Invasive Plant Management Plan to emphasize prevention of exotic invasive plants.

-- We worked with the Natural Resources Defense Council on litigation that resulted in more protective standards which were adopted into agency forest management plans across numerous National Forests in eastern Washington and Oregon.
-Forest Plan standards now include additional protections regarding preservation of trees over 21” in diameter, increased buffers on fish-bearing streams, goals for monitoring and restoration for streams and fish habitat, and some protections for Northern goshawk nest and post-fledging areas.
+- Under threat of litigation from Natural Resources Defense Council, BMBP, and other allies, the agency adopted more protective standards into agency forest management plans across numerous National Forests in eastern Washington and Oregon.
+As a result, Forest Plan standards now include additional protections regarding increased buffers on fish-bearing streams, goals for monitoring and restoration for streams and fish habitat, and some protections for Northern goshawk nest and post-fledging areas.
+Until recently, they also included the preservation of trees over 21” in diameter.
+However, the protections for large trees that were won in the mid-90s were severely weakened in the final days of the Trump Administration.

 - We have significantly modified many more thousands of acres and gotten ecologically sensitive areas dropped from logging projects- such as those in moist mixed conifer forests, roadless areas, and critical wildlife habitat.